FEniCS/dolfinx/demo/pde/csg-3D/python/documentation.rst

 Create CSG-3D geometry
 ======================

-This demo is implemented in a single Python file, :download:`demo_csg-3D.py`, and demonstration of usage of 3D geometries in DOLFIN
+This demo is implemented in a single Python file, :download:`demo_csg-3D.py`, and demonstrates of usage of 3D geometries in DOLFIN.

 .. include:: ../common.txt

 Implementation
 --------------

-This description goes through how to make 3 dimentional geometries and meshes in DOLFIN.
+This description goes through how to make 3-dimentionals geometries and meshes in DOLFIN.

 First, the :py:mod:`dolfin` module is imported: